 Unfortunately it was the wrong answer.
 When I got there I discovered that they were, in fact, more like old Lambretta and Vespa scooters.
 Not as elegant and a little boxier but, no matter, I’d ridden scooters before albeit a long time ago.
 So I decided to give it a whirl.

 Where do I switch it on?
 I asked the girl in the e-bike rental place a few doors from my hotel.
 “It’s already on,” she said, pointing at a brightly lit battery indicator next to a little key.
 “This is to go,” she tapped the right handlebar,” and this is the brake,” she said squeezing the familiar looking handle on the left.
 “Got it?”
 I think so I replied.

 I listened hard but the bike remained totally silent.
 “Right side to go,” she reminded me.
 Gingerly I gave the handle a little twist and, without any warning at all, the bike sprang forward like a startled gazelle.
-I clung to the wretched thing for dear life but that only made matters worse.
+I clung to the wretched thing for dear life but that only encouraged it.
 I hadn’t even had time to lift my feet up and so I skied along the ground kicking up a cloud of dust and gravel and upsetting the neighbourhood dogs.
 As I reached frantically for the brake my whole life passed before me.